sussmanLab/cellGPU/README.md

 markdown files in the base directory.
 Documentation of the code is maintained via Doxygen... go to the "/doc" directory, type "doxygen Doxyfile", and go from there.

-As with many performance-seeking codes, there is a tension between optimized computational speed and elegant code structure and organization.
-As a first pass this repository seeks to err slightly on the side of optimiztion, particularly with regards to having very flat data structures for the underlying degrees of freedom -- the vertices and centers of cells -- rather than a more natural representation of vertices and cells as classes that carry around pointers or other references to their properties.
-We reap the benefits of this when transferring data to the GPU and operating on it there.

 ## Basic idea of SPV hybrid operation

 The following describes the basic operation of the DelaunayMD class